Information Systems and Technology Management

 Term(s) Typically Offered: Offered Fall Terms, Offered as Needed

-This course is to develop a systems-thinking approach to health care information management.
-It will focus on topics such as strategic management planning, managing change, enterprise-wide planning and training, dealing with vendors and other stakeholders, EHR/EMR implementation and healthcare policy appropriate to the organization and beyond.
+This course is to develop a systems-thinking approach to healthcare.
+It will focus on topics such as healthcare strategic management, managing change, enterprise-wide planning and training, dealing with vendors and other stakeholders, EHR/EMR implementation and healthcare policy appropriate to the organization and beyond.

 Credits: 3